 My Journey Crossing the Pacific Ocean by Container Ship, Part 2.

 Pete Martin set off on a long journey on a container ship out of Busan, South Korea.
 Part one was about his departing and the setting of the ship.
 READ PART ONE.
 Here is his second installment, well into the months-long journey, as he dodges icebergs and other adventures.

 By Pete Martin

 I sleep so well that I feel great when my alarm goes off at half-past six.
 The cabin is pitch-black as the Steward had instructed me to close my blinds at night to prevent any light shining out on the containers.
 I open the blinds and I am in awe of the sunrise over the vast empty ocean.

-Breakfast time is between seven and eight o’clock but the Steward advised me to be there at seven o’clock and so I am.
+Breakfast time is between seven and eight o’clock but Steward advised me to be there at seven o’clock and so I am.
 Of course, again, I am the only one there.
 None of the Filipinos are up yet, never mind the French.
 It is a simple breakfast of French bread, strawberry jam, orange juice, and coffee.